Physical Therapy Services

 Osteoarthritis rehabilitation at Calibration Physical Therapy is designed to support individuals with varying levels of joint pain and stiffness.
 Common areas affected by osteoarthritis that benefit from rehab include:

-Common among active individuals and older adults, knee osteoarthritis causes pain and stiffness that can limit daily activities such as walking or climbing stairs.
+- Knee Osteoarthritis: Common among active individuals and older adults, knee osteoarthritis causes pain and stiffness that can limit daily activities such as walking or climbing stairs.

-Pain and reduced hip range of motion can affect balance and mobility, often leading to compensatory movements that worsen discomfort.
+- Hip Osteoarthritis: Pain and reduced hip range of motion can affect balance and mobility, often leading to compensatory movements that worsen discomfort.

-Pain and stiffness in the spine, particularly the lower back, can make even simple movements uncomfortable, impacting daily life.
+- Spine Osteoarthritis: Pain and stiffness in the spine, particularly the lower back, can make even simple movements uncomfortable, impacting daily life.

 How Does Osteoarthritis Rehab Work?